Kaveri17/NAXA_ServicePage/README.md

 # NAXA_ServicePage
-This is a clone webpage of the NAXA's Service Page.
+This is a cloned webpage of NAXA's Service Page.
 This application is built using React, Redux, Redux-Saga, HTML, CSS and API Integration.

 # Getting Started with Create React App